 7 reasons to use automations in the marketing of your experience

-What exactly is Marketing Automation?
+What exactly is an automation?
 And how can you, who work with events, hospitality and other experiences, use automations?
 In this article, we'll go over what your new best friend automations are and 7 reasons why you should use them in your marketing strategy.

-Marketing Automation is similar to a self-playing piano.
+Automationa are similar to a self-playing piano.
 Briefly explained, it's about marketing that is automated, just as the term suggests.
-Going a little deeper, Marketing Automation is about data-driven, behaviour-driven and targeted communication, where you let a machine or technology do a job and where your job is to monitor the system.
+Going a little deeper, automations are about data-driven, behaviour-driven and targeted communication, where you let a machine or technology do a job and where your job is to monitor the system.

 You are the one who starts the automations.
 Based on what you know about your customers and their behaviors, you decide which emails and SMS to send, based on target groups, messages, channels and timing.
 You also review things like outcomes and conversions from time to time and make adjustments if necessary.
 Otherwise, automations are like a self-playing piano!